nightowlcasino/ERGOHACK-III-/ergoscript.md

  *Remarks*:

- - The user must inform the script of their 'x' in R4, which represents the number of tokens they are offering for the swap.
-The user must also inform the script of the token type they are offering in R5.
- - Notice that if the user attempts to deceive the contract by supplying a false R4 or R5 the INPUTS and OUTPUTS token quantity will not be equal and thus the transaction will be illegal.
+ - Similar to the swap contract, the user proposes the token amount to be swapped in R4 and the token type in R5 and once again cannot cheat the contract due to conservation of tokens
- - The arbitarily large amount of minted OWLs must be so large that it is impossible for the contract to ever run out of OWLs.
+ - The sufficiently large amount of minted LPs is used to reference the number of circulating LPs and thus give an accurate pool share proportion
- - There is only one UTXO containing all the OWLs and held sigUSD.
+ - There will be only one UTXO that contains LP tokens.
- - OUTPUTS(0).propositionBytes is not defined and thus can be set as an ErgoMixer address to allow users to gamble with tokens that have been run through the mixer for additional privacy.
+ - Division by 0 is impossible since a LP:OWL means there is always some circulating LP.

 ## Liquidity Pool
 The liquidity pool acts as the casino's source of capital or bank balance, if you like.
 Any user with OWLs can provide these tokens as liquidity.
 All winning bets in the casino are paid from the liquidity pool and a proportion of all losing bets and service fees (for player vs player games) are collected by the liquidity pool.
 The casino games are designed to produce capital for the pool over time, liquidity providers can capture this produced capital when they redeem their liquidity position.